 What is Magento MSI?

-Multi-Source Inventory is a new set of tools which is available for Magento 2.3 Commerce and Open Source merchants as a Core Bundled Extension.
+Multi-Source Inventory is a new set of tools that is available for Magento 2.3 Commerce and Open Source merchants as a Core Bundled Extension.
 This is a new approach for Magento, and Multi-Source Inventory is a pioneer here.
 I will cover more why Magento needs Core Bundled Extensions (CBE) and how this solution empowers further growth of the platform later in this blog post.

 The MSI is designed to help merchants improve their operational workflows by working with inventory across multiple sources using Magento admin.
 This makes building sophisticated omnichannel strategies and shopping experiences easier than ever before.